Women bishops: Apron protests held at Herefordshire churches

 She said: "The wearing of aprons mocks the idea that women are only fit to serve tea and coffee but we are fit to take high office.

-"We are saying to women priests we support you and we want you to be able to become women bishops."'Could be resolved'
+"We are saying to women priests we support you and we want you to be able to become women bishops."

 Mrs Walters said she did not know exactly how many women had worn aprons to churches across the county, but that she had received emails and calls from many people who were supporting the campaign.